For many people their first introduction to Anglican culture is through the Barchester novels of Anthony Trollope

 3, Dissertation proposals.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Assistant Adjunct Professor, Trinity College Dublin.
-These notes were published online on Monday 24 March 2014 as an introduction to a seminar on ‘Anglican Culture’ on the MTh Year II course, EM8825: Anglican Studies in an Irish context, on Monday 31 March 2014.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+These notes were published online on Monday 21 March 2016 as an introduction to a seminar on ‘Anglican Culture’ on the MTh Year II course, TH 8825: Anglican Studies in an Irish context, on Monday 4 April 2016.